An indemnity is a promise to pay A’s losses if a trigger event occurs [read more]. But how do they pass risk on construction projects?

 In all projects, the allocation of the risks of negligence and the duty to insure against those risks is a matter to be considered.
 Clear allocation of risk may reduce the likelihood of litigation or arbitration.
 The decisions of the courts, including this decision, should not be read as being opposed to such allocation of risk.
 All that is being decided in this case, as in others, is that the parties should be clear and explicit in their contracts so that parties start a project with clear knowledge as to where the risks lie rather than disputing the allocation of risk when the project goes awry.
 There is so much guidance in the decided cases on this topic that it would be easy for any lawyer for a contracting party to draft clear words excluding liability, if that is what his client wants, and the other party could then decide with informed consent whether he wants to accept that exclusion.

-Indemnities are one of my showstopper clauses (which I regularly rant about in my contract tips sheet) and must be treated with caution.
+If you come across indemnities then as they are one of my showstopper clauses [read more], treat them with extreme caution.
 They can be the nuclear option!

 Cases: Greenwich Millennium Village Ltd v Essex Services Group plc and Others EWCA CIV 960; Campbell v Conoco (UK) Ltd & Ors EWCA Civ 704; Stent Foundations Ltd v MJ Gleeson Group Plc EWHC TCC 66